shubham-amatya/HarryPotterSortingHat/README.md

 # HarryPotterSortingHat
-The Sorting Hat sorts you into different houses based on the answers you give.
+The Sorting Hat takes input from the console, calculates your score and based on that, sorts you in one of the four Hogwarts Houses.